Updated 23 July

 Planning coronavirus update:

-- New business guidance and planning legislation allowing for takeaway and deliveries
+- Updated business guidance and legislation allowing for wider use of outdoor space in addition to takeaways and deliveries

-- Planning appeals and inquiries delayed and providing online only services
+- Planning appeals and inquiries moving online only and in different formats

 Please also check local planning authority websites and government websites if you can as guidance is being updated daily.
 Farmers in Wales can access bespoke guidance on the NFU website and the Welsh Government here.